 - By 2016, all but the New York City metropolitan area were below the United States.

 - Rochester’s average earnings per worker in 1970 were 12% higher than the United States average.
 By 2016, they were 11% below.

 - Binghamton was 6% above the United States average in 1970, and 23% below it in 2016.

 - Only New York City, with its service sector dominated economy and high average service sector wages remained above the average worker earnings for the nation in 2016.

-Employment growth in central and western upstate New York metropolitan areas was relatively strong but beginning in 1990 flattened out.
-The New York City and Alban-Schenectady-Troy metropolitan areas were less dependent on manufacturing employment and showed stronger growth after 1990.
+Employment growth in central and western upstate New York metropolitan areas was relatively strong from 1970-1990, but beginning in 1990 flattened out.
+The New York City and Albany-Schenectady-Troy metropolitan areas were less dependent on manufacturing employment and showed stronger growth after 1990.

 Employment performance in New York metropolitan areas was, in the 2001-2010 period, generally less affected by the recession than in metropolitan areas in Ohio and Michigan.
 But, in the 2010-2017 period, only Albany-Schenectady-Troy and the New York City metropolitan areas in eastern New York performed at average or better than average levels compared to Ohio and Michigan metros.
 Buffalo-Niagara Falls, Rochester, Syracuse, Utica-Rome and Binghamton were five of the six weakest performers among the metropolitan areas in New York, Michigan, and Ohio.